 At His tender age of thirty-three, He bore the accumulated pain and grief of all humanity.
-His was not the anguish of a typical, three-score years and ten lifespans.
-His was the excruciating heartache and bitter torment.. meted out and endured by ALL through history.
-He did not suffer affliction at the hand of God for a few brief hours on the Cross as some seem to imply… His pain spanned the culmination of every single filthy, foul, disgusting sin.
-His pain spans the 7000 years of sin that the world has ever amassed.
+His was not the anguish of a typical, three-score years and ten lifespan.
+His was the excruciating heartache and bitter torment, meted out and endured by ALL through history.
+He did not suffer affliction at the hand of God for a few brief hours on the Cross as some seem to imply.
+His pain spanned the culmination of every single filthy, foul, disgusting sin.
+His pain spans 7000 years of sin that the world has ever amassed.

+Amazing love!
 How can it be.. that Christ my God should die for Me?